L-E-G/instruction-set-architecture/DESIGN.md

 **Operands**:

-TODO: Document how many bits are available for immediate values.
+8 bits for immediate/register fields

 - `<DEST>`: Register result will be placed
 - `<OP1>`: Register containing value to perform logic operation on